csc-510-group-15/Project2_MetaFit/CONTRIBUTING.md

   ## Pull Requests Methods
   The process described here has several goals:

-  - Maintain BurnOut 3.0 quality
+  - Maintain METAFIT quality
   - Fix problems that are important to the users
-  - Engage the community in working towards the best possible BurnOut
+  - Engage the community in working towards the best possible METAFIT
   - Enable a sustainable system for Atom's maintainers to review contributions

   Ensure that you follow the steps mentioned below in order to have your contribution reviewed by the maintainers: